Tom Kristensen: Touring car racing (1998–2000)

+Focus on endurance racing (1999–2003)

 Parallel to his touring car career, Kristensen entered multiple endurance events in 1999 and 2000.
 This included the 12 Hours of Sebring, which he won in 1999 whilst piloting a BMW V12 LMR alongside Jörg Müller and JJ Lehto, and in 2000, where his Audi R8 shared with Emanuele Pirro and Frank Biela led a 1-2 for Audi.
 The latter trio also raced at Petit Le Mans, finishing second despite damaging the car's diffuser in a collision.
 In 2001, Kristensen and Audi competed in the American Le Mans Series and finished fourth in the drivers' standings during a dominant season for Audi, which locked out the top four positions in the table.
 During the campaign, Kristensen claimed two pole positions and won four races alongside Rinaldo Capello, but missed out on the title following a crash at the season finale caused by a delaminated tyre.

-Kristensen returned to the ALMS in 2002, driving the #2 car for Audi Sport North America together with Capello.
+Kristensen returned to the ALMS in 2002, driving the No. 2 car for Audi Sport North America together with Capello.
 The pair almost won at Mid-Ohio thanks to a fuel-saving strategy, but Kristensen, having driven without pitting for over one-and-a-half hours, ran out of fuel coming towards the finish line and coasted home in second.
 Their first win of the season came at Road America, where Kristensen battled for the lead with Pirro during the race's first half and penalties for Capello were later negated by a puncture for the leading Audi of Biela.
 Another victory followed at Trois-Rivières, as a late pit stop for fresh tyres allowed Capello to take first place from Biela.
 A heavy crash from Pirro whilst fighting with Kristensen allowed the Dane to coast to a commanding win at Mosport, before he clinched the ALMS title with a win at the season-ending Petit Le Mans.

 A truncated 2003 campaign followed, in which Kristensen claimed a commanding victory in the rain at Spa and triumphed at the 1000 km of Le Mans held on the Bugatti Circuit, both alongside Seiji Ara.
 Kristensen also continued his Le Mans success story that year, claiming pole and winning for Team Bentley with Capello and Guy Smith.